 Bwabwata National Park

-The Bwabwata National Park; formerly known as the Caprivi National Park; has been expanded to contain the current Mudumu, Nkasa Lupala, Mahangu as well as; the Khaudum National Parks.
+The Bwabwata National Park; formerly known as the Caprivi National Park; contains the Mudumu, Nkasa Lupala, and Mahangu parks.
+And has now been extended to incorporate the Khaudum National Park.
 For traveling purposes, the different areas have retained their names; and Bwabwata is referred to as the stretch of land between the Kavango and Kwando rivers.
 Bwabwata National Park (pronounced ‘Babatwa’) covers a large portion of the Caprivi Strip.
 The park is 6,100km² and extends for about 180km from the Kavango River; in the west to the Kwando River in the east.
 Bwabwata National Park is approximately 200km east of Rundu or approximately 100km west of Katima Mulilo.

-The park is a sanctuary to numerous wildlife species; including elephant, buffalo, impala, reedbuck, red lechwe, sitatunga, hippo, giraffe, zebra, wildebeest, Chobe bushbuck, tsessebe, and sable and roan antelope.
+The park is a sanctuary to numerous wildlife species.
+Including elephant, buffalo, impala, reedbuck, red lechwe, sitatunga, hippo, giraffe, zebra, wildebeest, Chobe bushbuck, tsessebe, and sable and roan antelope.
 Predators such as lions, leopards, cheetahs, and wild dogs also live in the park.
 Because there is no surface water; most species congregate along the Okavango and Kwando rivers and at the Malombe and Ndwasa pans in the northeast.
-The Okavango and Kwando rivers and their associated floodplains are important habitats for wetland bird species; such as wattled cranes and African skinners.
-Over 400 different types of birds are visible, like kingfishers, herons, and African skimmers.
+The Okavango and Kwando rivers and their associated floodplains are important habitats for wetland bird species.
+Such as wattled cranes and African skimmers.
+Over 400 different types of birds are visible, like kingfishers, and herons.

-At present visitors can visit the park on the 190 km section of the B8 highway between Kongola and Bagani; and for the ones with 4×4 vehicles they can veer off the road to visit game-rich areas such as; the “horseshoe bend”; close to Kongola or the “Buffalo Park” along the Kavango River at Divundu.
+At present visitors can visit the park on the 190 km section of the B8 highway between Kongola and Bagani.
+For the ones with 4×4 vehicles they can veer off the road to visit game rich areas such as; the “horseshoe bend”.
+Close to Kongola or the “Buffalo Park” along the Kavango River at Divundu.

 Mahango Game Reserve